 scene from Starship Troopers

 , err that is to build towers which shoot guns at waves and waves of alien bugs that want to attack your mining facilities.
-The setting is in the future where humanity is mining asteroids and moons within a system that is populated with an insect race not unlike the Bugs
+The setting is a future where humanity is mining asteroids and moons within a system that is populated with an insect race not unlike the Bugs

-This game provide example of:
+This game provides example of:

 - Bug War: Although the Insectocytes aren't really invading so much as responding to human intrusions.